12. Charts

 alt.Chart(...)

 OK!
 We got an error, but don’t panic.
 The error says that Altair needs a “mark” — that is to say, it needs to know not only what data we want to visualize, but also how to represent that data visually.
-There are lots of different marks that Altair can use (You can check them all out here).
+There are lots of different marks that Altair can use (you can check them all out here).
 But let’s try out the most versatile mark in our visualization toolbox: the bar.

 alt.Chart(merged_list).mark_bar()